BrianMuigai/brij/README.md

 - the description text must not exceed 16 chars
 - MPESA-NUMBER is the number making the transaction. the supported format starts is 254712345678
 -
-***Escrow***
+***Escrow:***
-sending escrow payment between your customers with your account acting as an escrow account
+sending escrow payment between your customers with your account acting as an escrow account, using M-pesa
 ```
 from mpesa import MpesaService